Special Housing Areas

 All developments are being carried out under the Auckland Housing Accord.
 The council developed the accord with the government, to plug Auckland’s housing shortage.
 Proposals will be designed in accordance with the provisions with the Proposed Auckland Unitary Plan (PAUP) and in collaboration with the Housing Project Office.

-Based on the conversations we’ve had with developers and landowners to date, we estimate the following number of new sites and dwellings from the first two groups of Special Housing Areas could be:
+Based on the conversations we’ve had with developers and landowners to date, we estimate the following number of new sites and dwellings from the first three groups of Special Housing Areas could be:

 Group 1 – 5500 sites or dwellings over 10 or more years, delivering an average of around 500 sites or dwellings per annum.